marisarpo/horizons-week02/day4/2_horello-ajax/readme.md

     })
 ```

-That request would return an object like the one below, containing all the information
+That request will `console.log()` an object like the one below, containing all
-about the board, including its id, name, description and much more.
+the information about the board, including its id, name, description and much
+more.

 ```
 {